PaloAltoNetworks/terraform-azurerm-swfw-modules/examples/common_cloudngfw/README.md

 show_in_hub: false
 swfw: cloudngfw
 ---
-# Reference Architecture with Terraform: CNGFW in Azure, Virtual Network Design Model.
+# Reference Architecture with Terraform: Cloud NGFW in Azure, Virtual Network Design Model.

 Palo Alto Networks produces several [validated reference architecture design and deployment documentation guides](https://www.paloaltonetworks.com/resources/reference-architectures),which describe well-architected and tested deployments.
-When deploying CNGFWs in a public cloud, the reference architecturesguide users toward the best security outcomes, whilst reducing rollout time and avoiding common integration efforts.
+When deploying Cloud NGFWs in a public cloud, the reference architecturesguide users toward the best security outcomes, whilst reducing rollout time and avoiding common integration efforts.

-The Terraform code presented here will deploy Palo Alto Networks Cloud NGFW firewall in Azure based on a centralized virtual network design model with common CNGFW for all traffic; for a discussion of other options, please see the design guide from
+The Terraform code presented here will deploy Palo Alto Networks Cloud NGFW firewall in Azure based on a centralized virtual network design model with common Cloud NGFW for all traffic; for a discussion of other options, please see the design guide from
 [the reference architecture guides](https://www.paloaltonetworks.com/resources/reference-architectures).

 ## Detailed Architecture and Design